Zero Waste Snacks for On-the-Go

 People often ask me what I eat for snacks since I don't buy packaged things.
 They often wrongly assume that I must eat only healthy things because "only bad snacks are packaged"...oh how I wish that were true!
 I definitely haven't kicked my snack habit since going zero waste.

-But having snacks on hand definitely takes a little more planning and prep than simply buying something from the vending machine.
-To avoid re-creating the wheel, use the list below to stock snack supplies and ingredients in your pantry so you're not caught with the munchies and nothing to nibble on.
+There are plenty of low waste snacks you can make (and buy) to reduce plastic packaging.
+Having snacks on hand definitely takes a little more planning and prep than simply buying something from the vending machine, but these zero waste snacks will be equally as delicious!
+To avoid re-creating the wheel, use the list below to stock up on bulk snack supplies and bulk ingredients in your pantry so you're not caught with the munchies and nothing to nibble on.

 1. Energy Bites

-These are my favorite thing to make and keep in the kitchen because they're so simple!
+These energy bites are my favorite thing to make and keep in the kitchen because they're so simple!
 Rather than trying to make crunchy granola bars, these energy bites don't need to be cooked at all.
 They can also be easily adapted to gluten-free, nut-free, and vegan.
+They're basically a granola bar and cookie all wrapped up into one!

 Keep on hand: